 What if all attempts to resolve difficulties or Conflicts within our team have failed?

-Contact the member of staff leading your particular course and write down all the attempts you have made as a group to resolve the issue within your group.
+You may need to contact a leader or higher level manager, and write down all the attempts you have made as a group to resolve the issue within your group.